 Retailers are also using augmented reality to make shopping easier.
 This technology can be used to show customers what a product would look like if it were in their home or office.

-Fashion retailers are also getting creative with click-and-collect options.
+Fashion and online clothing stores and retailers are also getting creative with click-and-collect options.
 For example, customers who are shopping for clothes online can make an appointment to pick up their items in the store before they arrive.

 Retailers are also looking at how social media can help increase sales.
 For example, retailers can offer deals exclusively on social media platforms in order to generate hype and promote sales.